Frequently asked questions about degrees

 If we assess that your application does not meet the degree requirements, we will contact you.

-I attended a degree programme in the early 2000´s.
-I did not graduate.
-The programme is not one of the programmes listed for syllabus withdrawal – can I still complete my degree?
+I attended a degree programme in the early 2000s but did not graduate.
+Can I still complete my degree?

 Contact